newpatiente2e/docs/docs/17-install-prerequisites/20-dev-containers.md

 # Dev Containers

-If you can run Docker locally, then you can open the workshop using [VS Code Remote Containers](https://code.visualstudio.com/docs/remote/containers?WT.mc_id=aiml-77396-cxa) (aka, Dev Containers).
-This will ensure that you have all the prerequisites installed and configured correctly for the workshop.
+If you can run Docker locally, you can open the workshop using [VS Code Dev Containers](https://code.visualstudio.com/docs/remote/containers?WT.mc_id=aiml-77396-cxa).
+Dev Containers ensures you have all the developer tools installed and configured correctly for the workshop.

 Install the following: